wei-hsuan-cheng/intermediate_axis_theorem_sim/README.md

 Simulation of the intermediate axis theorem (as known as the tennis racket theorem or the Dzhanibekov effect).

-## Euler’s equation of rigid body motion (Euler's rotation equations)
+## Euler’s equations of rigid body motion (Euler's rotation equations)

 - General vector form
 $$